 Or, if you prefer to write…you might select blogs, articles, books, or research reports as your cornerstone.

-Or, you may enjoy aspects about both.
+Or, you may enjoy aspects of both.

 For example, I enjoy interviewing guests for our Onward Nation episode – but – I also enjoy writing books.
 So for now, these are my primary cornerstones.